Work Hours Calculator — Simplify Your Freelance Billing

 Frequently Asked Questions

 Financial Disclaimer: This calculator provides an estimation of Gross Earnings based on the inputs provided.
 It does not account for income tax, self-employment tax, platform fees (e.g., Upwork/Fiverr fees), or unpaid invoices.
-Use this data for planning purposes only.
+These numbers should be used for planning purposes only.
+Always consult a certified public accountant (CPA) or financial advisor for professional tax and business planning advice.